Citrix DaaS™

 1. Sign in to Citrix Cloud.

-2. In the DaaS tile, click Manage to open Studio.
+2. Click on the DaaS tile to open Studio.

-3. Deploy virtual apps and desktops using one of these workflows provided in the Manage section:
+3. Deploy virtual apps and desktops using one of these workflows:

-• Quick Deploy (recommended for fast, guided deployment).
+• Quick Deploy > Microsoft Azure (recommended for fast, guided deployment).
 For more information, see Quick Deploy for Microsoft Azure.

 Note:

-To perform advanced configurations or management options for your deployment, use the Full Configuration-related nodes in the Manage section.
-For more information about the Manage section, see Studio.
+To perform advanced configurations or management options for your deployment, use the Studio related nodes.
+For more information see Studio.

-• Full Configuration (recommended for advanced configuration requirements).
+• Studio (recommended for advanced configuration requirements).
 For more information, see Get started: Plan and build a deployment.

-For more information about the difference between the Quick Deploy and the Full Configuration workflows, see the following section.
+For more information about the difference between the Quick Deploy and the Studio workflows, see the following section.

 Quick Deploy for Microsoft Azure

-In Studio, the Quick Deploy interface offers fast deployment of apps and desktops when you’re using Microsoft Azure to host your desktops and apps.
+In Studio, the Quick Deploy > Microsoft Azure interface offers fast deployment of apps and desktops when you’re using Microsoft Azure to host your desktops and apps.
 This interface offers basic configuration, without advanced features.

 With Quick Deploy, you can: